named-data/ndn-cxx/docs/specs/validation-error-code.rst

 Validation Error Code
 =====================

-The following table defines a list of known codes and their description, which can be returned from the :ndn-cxx:`v2::Validator` interface.
+The following table defines a list of known codes and their description, which can be returned from the :ndn-cxx:`Validator` interface.
 Other error codes can be returned by validator implementations outside ndn-cxx codebase.

 +------------+--------------------------+-----------------------------------------------------+